 This again ensures that the market in the long run will always point upwards, something I will come back to further down in this post.

-Why is it really so “genius” with index funds?
+What is so “genius” about index funds?

 Index funds are brilliant because you do not need: 1) time 2) knowledge or 3) interest to invest in it.
 Most people think of the stock market as something that is stressful and time consuming, and something you should be careful about.